 At 7.5 weeks your baby can first sense touch on lips and nose.
 This quickly extends to the rest of his body, as she goes from touching her lips or nose to touching the uterine wall, face and rest of the body.

-Touch is a critical survival sense, as it not only enables a baby to suck, swallow and cough at birth, but also to take in amniotic fluid while in the womb.
+Touch is a critical survival sense, as it enables a baby to suck, swallow and cough at birth.

 Infants learn about their environment through touch.
 Ever seen an infant grab their own limbs and put them in their mouth?
 That’s just their way of discovering what’s part of their own body.